mgold/awesome-data-viz-people/README.md

 Licensed CC BY-NC

 This is meant to be a reference guide to key figures in data visualization, information design, business intelligence, and related fields.
+There is some overlap into visual explanations, user-interface design, animation, and dynamic images generally.
 It is done wholly unscientifically and without value judgement.
 I'm doing this so I can better keep track of all of these people so that I can better understand the field, its differences of opinion, and where it is going.

 At the moment, everything is in Markdown.
 At some point I may try to add numeric data and do some analytics, but those will only be as good as the data